anniedotexe/ComputerGraphicsMinecraft/README.md

-# ComputerGraphicsMinecraft
+# Computer Graphics Minecraft Project
 This is a Minecraft world that is created with Java and a lightweight graphics library called OpenGL. <br>

 ## Blocks
-There are 6 types of blocks that are randomly generated.
+There are 6 types of blocks that are randomly generated:
   * Grass
   * Sand
   * Water